AyeCode/geodirectory/readme.txt

 [youtube https://www.youtube.com/watch?v=fEdOOucOtUg]

-= The best business directory plugin for WordPress=
+= The best business directory plugin for WordPress =

 Create a location-based business directory with our plugin, 100% compatible with any theme and page builders.
 In a few clicks, you could be the next Yelp or Tripadvisor.